Warships are vessels constructed for naval warfare by the government of a sovereign nation.

 When submerged, they are very difficult to find unless you employ sophisticated sensing and tracking equipment.

-Submarines can identify which type of ship is running on the water surface just by the sound of their engine alone.
+Submarines can identify which type of ship is running on the water’s surface just by the sound of their engine alone.

-Normally, they take in provisions that lasts for 90 days.
+Normally, they take in provisions that last for 90 days.

 Auxiliary ships

 Warships are an important component of a country’s armed forces.
 The vessels listed here are not exhaustive.
-Warships are only a part of a country’s naval fleet.
+In fact, they are only a part of a country’s naval fleet.

 There are also military vessels having different roles not actively sent to the frontlines.
 These ships are called Auxiliaries.

-Their roles are for transport, replenishment, support, repair, research and hospital for injured people.
+Auxiliary ships’ roles are for transport, replenishment, support, repair, research, and hospital for injured people.
+In short, they perform logistical support to the front liners so they can stay and perform their duties effectively.

 Though working on the background, they are an important part of a navy’s fleet.

-Even merchant ships such as tankers can be commissioned as auxiliary vessel if deemed necessary.
+Even merchant ships such as tankers can be commissioned as auxiliary vessels if deemed necessary.

 May the winds be in your favor.